friends-of-kiro/awesome-kiro/README.md

 Only curated, quality content

 - [Ali Spittel - Meet Kiro](https://dev.to/kirodotdev/meet-kiro-4m0o) - introduction to Kiro by a team member
+- [Erik Hanchett - Top 8 Tips When Working With Kiro](https://kiro.hashnode.dev/top-8-tips-when-working-with-kiro) - some tips for newcomers mostly but you might find something for yourself

 ## Videos